 Dry gas seals are used in process gas centrifugal compressors.
 It is necessary to have shaft sealing to prevent the process gas from escaping to the atmosphere.
 Dry gas seals can be applied to accomplish the required shaft sealing and although available in a variety of configurations, a tandem style seal is typically applied within a process gas service.

-It is necessary for the high pressure seal gas to be heated to ensure the removal of moisture and prevent condensation within the seal.
-SEICO heaters are typically used within this generally high pressure application.
+It is necessary for the high-pressure seal gas to be heated to ensure the removal of moisture and prevent condensation within the seal.
+SEICO heaters are typically used within this high-pressure application.